yyang768osu/al-folio/_posts/2022-03-05-neural-network-quantization.md

 > This post is a reading note of the paper [A White Paper on Neural Network Quantization](https://arxiv.org/abs/2106.08295) [[Nagel et al. 2021]](#Nagel_et_al_2021) with additional illustrations and explanations that help my understanding (hopefully can help yours too).
 The same materials can be found in the paper and the references therein.
 You are highly encouraged to read the paper first and the references if you want to go into depth for certain topics.

-Neural network model quantization enables fast network inference using efficient fixed point arithmetics in typical AI hardware accelerators.
-Compared with floating point inference, it allows less storage space, smaller memory footprint, lower power consumption, and faster inference speed, all of which are essential for practical edge deployment of deep learning solutions.
+Quantization of neural network model enables fast inference using efficient fixed point operations in typical AI hardware accelerators.
+Compared with floating point inference, it enables less storage space, smaller memory footprint, lower power consumption, and faster inference speed, all of which are essential for practical edge deployment.
 It is thus a critical step in the model efficient pipeline.
 In this post, based off [[Nagel et al. 2021]](#Nagel_et_al_2021), we provide a detailed guide to network quantization.

 ---

-We start off with the basics in the first section by first going through the conversion of floating point and fixed point and introduce necessary notations.
+We start off with the basics in the first section by first going through the conversion of floating point and fixed point representations and introduce necessary notations.
 Followed by showing how fixed point arithmetic works in a typical hardware accelerator and the way to simulate it using floating point operation.
 And lastly define terminology of Post-Training-Quantization (PTQ) and Quantization-Aware-Training (QAT).

-The second section covers four techniques for improved quantization performance, which are mostly designed targeting PTQ, with some also serving as a necessary step to get good parameter initialization for QAT.
+The second section covers four techniques to improve quantization performance, which are mostly designed targeting PTQ, with some also serving as a necessary step to get good initialization for QAT.

 In the last part, we go over the recommended pipeline and practices of PTQ and QAT as suggested by [the white paper](https://arxiv.org/abs/2106.08295) [[Nagel et al. 2021]](#Nagel_et_al_2021) and discuss how special layers other than Conv/FC can be handled.
 Here's an outline.